virtuozzo/cloudscripting-docs/docs/creating-manifest/placeholders.md

 ### ${\*.contains()}

-This placeholder acts a regex that finds substring in a string.
+This placeholder is used for checking if the specified element exists in the given list or not.
 For example:

 @@@